How can I volunteer in the iCentre?

 What are the Homework/Study Groups and how do I apply to join?

-Afternoon Homework and Study Groups – Mount Alvernia College
+Afternoon Academic and Mentoring – Mount Alvernia College

 The Study Skills Handbook is a useful resource for students wishing to get the most from their time in study groups.

-Junior Study is available to all students in Years 7 and 8 on Tuesday to Thursday afternoons 3.15 – 4.30 pm.
-Junior Study takes place in the SEAC Centre (Student Enrichment and Advancement Centre) and is facilitated by teachers.
-Year 8 Study Groups will be offered on Thursday afternoons in the SEAC centre and attendance is via invitation.
+Junior Academic and Mentoring is available to all students in Years 7 and 8 on Tuesday to Thursday afternoons 3.15 – 4.30 pm.
+Junior Academic and Mentoring takes place in the SEAC Centre (Student Enrichment and Advancement Centre) and is facilitated by teachers.
+Students are required to sign in at the beginning of study and sign out at the completion at 4:30pm.

 Where can I park if I am visiting?